 How many times have you ever found yourself wondering what does 30g protein look like?
 Are you worried about portion control and trying to figure out exactly how many carbs and proteins are actually in a meal?

-Not only will this article help you understand estimating or counting carbs and proteins in food, but you'll also get your eyes on a helpful printable cheat sheet at the end of this post that will visually show you what 30g carbs/30 g protein actually looks like which will help you with your keto portion control.
+When you want to estimate or count protein and carbs in food, the FREE printable cheat sheet shows you what 30g carbs/30 g protein actually looks like to help you with your keto portion control.

 It's important to say that no matter what, food portions do matter.
 While many people believe you can eat as much food as you like, as long as it's low-carb or keto, it's a myth I want to bust.

 Why?
-Because after helping millions of readers each and every month, running my FREE low-carb support group and my 4-week quickstart course I see the same problem time and time again - overeating large portions of low-carb and keto meals.
+Because after helping millions of readers each and every month and running my 4-week quickstart course I see the same problem time and time again – overeating large portions of low-carb and keto meals.

-Poor portion control (or portion distortion I often call it) is the most common mistake beginners make.
-Suddenly when cheese, butter, cream, chicken with the skin on and juicy fat steaks are back on the menu, too many people go overboard and end up overindulging.
+Poor portion control (or portion distortion) is the most common mistake that beginners make.
+Suddenly when cheese, butter, cream, chicken with the skin on, and juicy fat steaks are back on the menu, too many people go overboard and end up overindulging.

-When we eat higher healthy fats, it helps keep us satiated for longer AND helps reduce our appetite.
+When we eat higher healthy fats, it helps keep us satiated for longer AND helps reduce our appetite THEN you need to cut back on portion sizes.

 While limiting unhealthy foods is extremely important, moderation of your keto portion control is also key!